-The Pebble Partnership submitted a CWA Section 404 Permit Application for the Pebble Project to the USACE in December 2017 and the federal permitting process was initiated in January 2018, led by the USACE.
-Following 21⁄2 years of intensive review by the USACE, eight federal cooperating agencies, three state cooperating agencies, the Lake & Peninsula Borough and federally recognized tribes, the final EIS was issued in July 2020.
-The final EIS was viewed by the Company as positive in that it found impacts to fish and wildlife would not be expected to affect harvest levels, there would be no measurable change to the commercial fishing industry including prices and there would be a number of positive socioeconomic impacts on local communities.
+The Pebble Partnership submitted a CWA Section 404 Permit Application for the Pebble Project to the USACE in December 2017 and the federal permitting process was initiated in January 2018.
+The final EIS was issued in July 2020, following intensive review.
+The final EIS was viewed by the Company as positive in that it found impacts to fish and wildlife would not be expected to affect harvest levels, there would be no measurable change to the commercial fishing industry including prices and there would be positive socioeconomic impacts on local communities.
 Nevertheless, in November 2020, the USACE announced a negative ROD.
 The Pebble Partnership submitted an extensive Record for Appeal which was accepted in February 2021.
-The USACE completed the administrative record for the appeal and provided a copy to the Pebble Partnership in June 2021.
-The Pebble Partnership and its legal counsel reviewed the voluminous record for completeness and relevance to the USACE's permitting decision, and its sufficiency to support a fair, transparent, and efficient review.
-A new Review Officer ("RO") was appointed in August 2021 to lead the Pebble Project appeal, and an appeal conference was held in July 2022.
+The USACE completed the administrative record for the appeal and provided a copy to the Pebble Partnership in June 2021, which was reviewed by the Pebble Partnership and its legal counsel for completeness and relevance to the USACE's permitting decision, and its sufficiency to support a fair, transparent, and efficient review.
+The USACE appointed a new Review Officer ("RO") in August 2021 to lead the Pebble Project appeal, and an appeal conference was held in July 2022.

 On April 25, 2023, the USACE Pacific Ocean Division took action to remand the permit decision back to the USACE - Alaska District to re-evaluate specific issues.
-Section II.A (page 27) of the Administrative Appeal Decision1 states: "...Specifically, the District should provide complete and detailed comments to the Appellant on the compensatory mitigation plan allowing the Appellant sufficient time to address those comments prior to finalizing a revised mitigation plan review.
+Section II.A (page 27) of the Administrative Appeal Decision6 states: "...Specifically, the District should provide complete and detailed comments to the Appellant on the compensatory mitigation plan allowing the Appellant sufficient time to address those comments prior to finalizing a revised mitigation plan review.
 The District should also note that if a compensatory mitigation plan is determined acceptable and adequately offsets direct and indirect impacts, a new PIR and 404(b)(1) analysis may be required."